 Northern Air Maintenance Services, Inc.

-Conducts operational testing and troubleshooting of aircraft electrical and avionics systems and components installed in aircraft required by scheduled and unscheduled maintenance.
+Conducts operational testing and troubleshooting of aircraft electrical and avionics systems and components installed in aircraft.
+Tests, troubleshoots, and repairs systems by performing the following duties.

-Troubleshoots and repairs complex aircraft avionics and aircraft discrepancies.
+• Troubleshoot and repair complex aircraft avionics discrepancies.

-Locates and disassembles electrical parts and assemblies to facilitate testing and repair.
+• Locates and disassembles electrical parts and assemblies to facilitate testing.